 Ingredient Innovation Increases Yields by up to 5%, Naturally

 Grande Festo™ is a functional whey protein made from natural dairy products and is a recognized and accepted ingredient by consumers.
 It is not classified as a binder or filler for meat labeling and it can increase saleable volume by as much as 5%.

 Food scientists know that a key to binding moisture in meat applications is maintaining elevated pH levels.
 Livestock, for example, has a pH around 7, but after slaughter it drops to a little more than 5 pH.
 Raising the pH level to at least 6 is critical if you want to retain moisture levels.
 Every ingredient that is added to a formulation needs to be scrutinized for its pH level, even down to the water which may need to be filtered.

 Grande Festo’s pH levels range from 6.4–6.8, allowing formulators to naturally increase a formulation’s pH level and thus reduce fat and moisture loss.
-Its clean flavor profile also helps ensure that a meat’s natural umami flavor shines through.
+Its clean flavor profile and milk mineral content also helps ensure that a meat’s natural umami flavor shines through.
 Add in its price stability and steady supply chain availability, and it becomes a strong alternative to less desirable yield-enhancing ingredients.

 Of course, no matter how well an ingredient improves yield, it won’t matter if consumers reject it based on poor flavor or quality.
-The good news is that an independent trained panel scored meat products containing Grande Festo much higher than the control for texture and overall taste.
+An independent trained panel scored meat products containing Grande Festo much higher than the control for texture and overall taste.

 Clean labels and increased yield can go hand-in-hand with Grande Festo.
-Learn more about this innovative ingredient by reviewing our Guide to Better Processed Meats below and requesting a sample.
+Learn more about this innovative ingredient by reviewing our Guide to Better Processed Meats below, and request a sample.
 Contact our team to talk through your formulation challenges and how Grande Festo can be incorporated into your existing production system.